Chapter Sixty Five

 If by chance some ancient records are uncovered, college records, houses bought and sold long ago, we don’t care.
 Even if someone recognizes them and tells them their names, they won’t remember.
 John and Alexis are the walking dead.

 We disappear, back to the Palomar, deconstruct and sleep.
-We aren’t done yet.
-First, we have to refocus the brothers Beaumont.
+We aren’t done yet, we have to refocus the brothers Beaumont.
 They were scooped up after we left and taken to another spot to await our visit.
 We didn’t want them getting to a hospital and we didn’t want golfers to stumble on them, call EMS and the cops and have them reported in the system.
 They wouldn’t tell the cops anything useful, just say it was a robbery.
 But it would leave a mess of records we don’t need.
-So, for now, they’ve been treated by Minders and kept in a drug haze until we can get around to them.
+So, for now, they’ve been kept in a drug haze by Minders until we get around to them.
 In the process, they returned the carts and my rental clubs.
 The kids who collect the carts have no reason to ask about who returns them, they don’t know who rented them, just some golf dweebs.
 The Bells’ car evaporated from the lot.
 As far as the club knows, they came, they played golf, didn’t hang around.

 We don’t get up until noon.
 I call room service and have breakfast delivered.
 A ton of protein and caffeine.

 “Are you rested, Janah, you seem okay in my head.”

 “I’m good, but let’s let the brothers stew another day.”